wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 ### Run Make
 Open a terminal in the root directory of this repository, where the `Makefile` lies.
 - Execute `make` to run the script.
+If you have a multi-core machine, you can gain speed by running parallel jobs with the `-j/--jobs` flag, e.g.: `make --jobs=5`.
 - Execute `make clean` to remove files from the `output` folder.
 You can also just delete the `output` folder manually.

 To Do